markeel/gdterm/README.md

 - Initial Commands: This is zero, one, or more commands that will be executed when a terminal window starts up.
 They are only executed when initially created or a "restart" is performed on the window.

+- Send Alt/Meta as Escape: This checkbox enables sending an Escape character before sending the character pressed while holding down Alt or Meta keys.
+This is mostly to help support Emacs.
+It defaults to unset, so Alt and Meta have no effect without setting this flag.
+It never tries to shift the characters into the extended ASCII range because that would be an invalid UTF-8 character.

 ## Unicode and UTF-8 encoding